aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/amazon-managed-service-for-prometheus/README.md

     add_label color blue
 ```

-**Note:** you can find this config file in the `config-files` directory of this example, please modify according to the actual situation to match your needs.
+**Note:** You can find this config file in the `config-files` directory of this example.
+Please modify the `node_exporter_metrics` input configuration options according to the metrics you desire to collect, along with the `prometheus_remote_write` output configuration options for `Host` and `Uri` to match your AMP setup.

-### Step 2: Create an Amazon Managed Service for Prometheus Workspace

-* create an Amazon Managed Service for Prometheus workspace `my-prometheus` to store metrics
-* update above config file's `prometheus_remote_write` `uri` to the created workspace's remote write url endpoint

 ### Step 3: Upload config file to S3

-* create the S3 bucket `your-bucket` to store config files
+* Create the S3 bucket `your-bucket` to store config files
-* upload above config file to this bucket
+* Upload above config file to this bucket

 ### Step 4: Create the ECS Task

-* create the ECS Task using provided `task-definition.json`, which using the Fluent Bit image with init tag
+* Create the ECS Task using provided `task-definition.json`, which uses the Fluent Bit image with init tag
-* change the `taskRoleArn` and `executionRoleArn` to your own role ARN
+* Change the `taskRoleArn` to an IAM role that has policies listed in the `permissions.json` file found in this example directory.
+* Change the `executionRoleArn` to an IAM role that has necessary permissions for launching an ECS task.
+See [ecs documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) for more information.
-* change the `environment` part in the task definition FireLens configuration, copy the ARN of config files and paste it as environment variable's value.
-The name of environment variable requires to use the prefix `aws_fluent_bit_init_s3_`
+* Change the `environment` section in the task definition FireLens configuration, copy the S3 ARN of config file and paste it as environment variable's value.
+The name of environment variable should be `aws_fluent_bit_init_s3_1`

 ### Step 5: View the metrics with Grafana